-Although the payment rate had increased to an average of 80% of the budgeted levies it is still low and the municipality had increased its debt collection by in-house legal collections.
+The average payment rate is currently only 49.47% and the municipality appointed a legal firm to collect all arrear debt.
 Another problem is that the municipality cannot block electricity purchases of defaulters of other services anymore as a significant portion of the community makes use of prepaid electricity.
 The area is also very poor and has a very limited tax base.